 Primary Area of Expertise: Security/Premises Liability

-In McCauley’s resume, the only police experience he lists is as a trainer for an unnamed Pennsylvania police department from 1966-1969 (during part of that time, he also lists that he was an assistant manager for Burns Security.)
-So, as near as I can tell, McCauley crafted the entire article in such a way to set himself up as an expert in a new area of police litigation: the improper use of lighting.
+In McCauley’s resume at almexperts.com, the only police experience he lists is as a trainer for an unnamed Pennsylvania police department from 1966-1969 (during part of that time, he also lists that he was an assistant manager for Burns Security.)

 While I expect such people to write such articles, I am sadly disappointed to report where this article was originally published: the FBI Law Enforcement Bulletin.

 I hope everyone critically evaluates the information they read from any source (mine included).
+Bad information can get you and the folks we are supposed to protect hurt.

 Stay Safe!

-Also, check out my prior article on the use of flashlights in police service.
+Check out my prior article on the use of flashlights in police service.